pktgen/Pktgen-DPDK/README.md

-Pktgen version 2.9.4 using DPDK-2.1.0
+Pktgen version 2.9.5 using DPDK-2.1.0
 =====================================

-**Pktgen is a traffic generator powered by Intel's DPDK at 10Gbit wire rate traffic with 64 byte frames.**
+**Pktgen is a traffic generator powered by Intel's DPDK at wire rate traffic with 64 byte frames.**

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.9.5   - Fixed sequence packet race condition for multiple senders.
  - 2.9.4   - Fixed the ARP sends were not being flushed
  - 2.9.3   - Remove change log and comment out the eth stop when done sending.
              This will most likely screw up the pcap and others, but stopping the port is not good.